IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

 Parameters
 ----------

-  catalog_id (True, str, None)
+  label (True, str, None)
-    (Required for new resource) Catalog ID this instance was created from.
+    (Required for new resource) the label for this instance.

   version (True, str, None)